manualbashing/manualbashing.github.io/content/en/posts/split-an-array-into-n-equal-arrays-in-azure-logic-apps.md

  - PowerAutomate
 ---

-Lets say you have an array like this:
+Let's say you have an array like this:

 ```json
 [